 Like most perennials, it’s a good idea to divide your plants every 3 to 4 years to maintain good health.
 You will notice that your iris clumps expand upwards each year because new roots grow above the old roots consequently forcing the bulbs upwards towards the top of the soil where it is dryer which is not conducive to good growth for these moisture loving plants.
 You should divide your clumps before they reach that point.

 Late spring or early summer is the best time to divide and replant your iris.
-Divide them by using a garden fork to carefully dig up the rhizomes about a month after they finish blooming and cutting them apart.
+Divide them by using a garden fork to carefully dig up the rhizomes about a month after they finish blooming.
+Use a sharp knife to cut them apart.
 Replant the outermost, young rhizomes which are healthy and discard the older center ones which will not grow and bloom as well.
 Also discard any dead or diseased rhizomes.
 Make sure that each rhizome has both leaves and roots.
 Replant them with the tops at least one inch below the soil surface.
 If you are not going to be replanting your rhizomes immediately, keep them moist by storing them in bucket of water until you are ready to plant them.
-Smaller divisions can take up to two years to reach a size where they will bloom so be patient!
+Smaller divisions can take up to two years to reach a size where they will bloom so be patient.

 How to Use Japanese Iris for Cut Flowers